Body of missing 5-year-old boy found in lake at campground - WHIZ News

 Cameron Walters was last seen around 5 p.m.
 Monday at the Mineral Springs Lake Resort, a 350-acre campground in Peebles.
 Emergency responders and volunteers then began an intensive search for the boy, and his body was recovered around 6 p.m.
 Tuesday, near the campground’s boat dock.

-Although it’s not clear how the child ended up in the lake, authorities said foul plays is not suspected.
+Although it’s not clear how the child ended up in the lake, authorities said foul play is not suspected.

 Please follow and like us: